 Seeds of these types are what we call photoperiod seeds.
 They mainly rely on light to dictate the way that they produce healthy marijuana buds.
 That, among others, is the main difference between photoperiod and autoflowering seeds.
 Photoperiod seeds come in two varieties: the classic regular seeds and the newer and more widely used feminized seeds.

 Where do Autoflower Seeds Come From?

 The autoflowering ability of weed seeds comes from the subspecies of cannabis known as the Cannabis Ruderalis.
-As the little brother of both the Indica and Sativa subspecies, ruderalis was discovered much later in the history of cannabis.
-However, as its uses prove to be very beneficial, it is as extensively used today as the other subspecies of cannabis.
+Although it is not as famous as Indica and Sativa subspecies, ruderalis was discovered much later.
+However, as its uses prove to be beneficial, it is as extensively used today as the other subspecies of cannabis.

 The cannabis ruderalis is indigenous to parts of Asia as well as South and Central Europe.
 It grows abundantly in the wild environments of Russia, where people believe it to first originate.
 In these parts of the world, unpredictable climates and harsh weathers storm the growing environments of the cannabis ruderalis.

 Because the strong winds and excess or lack of natural sunlight was never the ideal growing conditions for cannabis plants, the ruderalis genetics were forced to adapt to these environments.
 As the subspecies continued to evolve, it slowly found a way to alter its genetics and withstand these extreme climates.